CaoimheOBrien/WebUIDesign_2025GroupProject/README.md

 Aoife Leahy (AoifeLeahy):
 Main contributions:
+  - Staff_class_info:
+  1. Search bar.
-- Staff_class_info: Search bar.
-Navigation bar styling.
+  2. Navigation bar styling.
   - Student_quiz:
   1. All this page was completed by me, except implementing button functionality.

-    -Student_lr:
+  - Student_lr:
   1. Navigation bar styling.
   2. Researched topics and its content and implemented them into each module.

-    -Staff_home_page:
+  - Staff_home_page:
   1. All this page was completed by me, except implementing button functionality.

-    -Staff_quiz:
+  - Staff_quiz:
   1. All this page was completed by me, except implementing button functionality.

-    -Staff_lr:
+  - Staff_lr:
   1. Navigation bar styling.
   2. Researched topics and its content and implemented them into each module.

-    -moduleStore.js
+  - moduleStore.js
   1. Wrote all the modules, topics and content.

 Challenges faced and how they were solved
 What was learned or improved during the process